Finaly Affair: Custody battle

 In February 1945, Marguerite Fischel, one of Fritz Finaly's three sisters, learned the fate of her family and, in May of the same year, secured the immigration permits needed for her nephews to join her in New Zealand.
 Fischel contacted Brun to ask for assistance with travel arrangements, but Brun would not commit to sending the boys.
 Brun then had a judge name her the boys' provisional guardian after concealing the existence of surviving relatives.

-Auguste Fritz, the widow of Fritz's brother Richard who had also been killed in the Holocaust, appealed to Brun in-person on October 25, 1946.
+Auguste Finaly, the widow of Fritz's brother Richard Finaly who had also been killed in the Holocaust, appealed to Brun in-person on October 25, 1946.
 Brun refused to give up the boys and, according to Auguste, stated that 'the Jews are not grateful.'

 Marguerite Fischel requested assistance from the Mayor of Grenoble, the French foreign minister, and the Red Cross, but was unsuccessful.
 She approached the bishop of Auckland, who appealed to the bishop of Grenoble through the Archbishop of Westminster.
 The bishop of Grenoble spoke with Brun, who still refused to surrender the boys to their family members.
 During his conversation with Brun, the bishop of Grenoble learned that Brun had had the boys baptized, though he did not share this in his July 1948 response to the family.
 In his correspondence with the bishop of Auckland, the bishop of Grenoble stated that he firmly opposed returning the children to their aunt.

 After three years of attempting to take custody of Robert and Gerald, their family enlisted the help of Moïse Keller, a Jewish family friend in Grenoble.
 Keller spoke with Brun in 1949, at which time she revealed to him that she had had the boys baptized.
 Keller helped Fritz's sister, Hedwig Rosner, take the case to court.
 Between 1949 and 1952, Brun was ordered to give the boys to their family multiple times, but Brun's lawyers successfully appealed the rulings on technicalities.

 In 1952, the boys revealed that they only saw Brun two to three times a year.
 From the ages of four or five, Robert and Gerald were mostly cared for in institutions run by the nuns of Notre-Dame de Sion in Paris, Grenoble, and Marseille.